 The Center for Democracy in the Americas published the results of our two-year study on gender equality in Cuba.
 In it, we write about Cuba’s gender equality achievements that have captured global attention, serious short-comings that hold Cuban women back and the prospects for gender equality as Cuba seeks to reverse its economic crisis.
 Our research shows, and many Cuban women agree, that measured against key objectives of gender equality – do women have access to higher-paying jobs; can they achieve a fair division of labor at work and home; are they acceding to positions of real power in the communist party or government– Cuba has a long way to go.
 To read the report, click here.
 To read the report in Spanish, click here.

 Cuba’s government is taking extraordinary steps to address its economic crisis.
 Its effort, to update Cuban institutions and reshape how Cubans earn their living and lead their lives, contains the biggest economic changes Cubans have seen in over two decades and offers a greater prospect for realigning the relationship between Cuban citizens and their state than has seemed possible since 1959.
 Our report tells the story of fifty years of Cuban economic history; it describes in detail the institutional and economic changes taking place now under President Raúl Castro; it identifies what has already been accomplished and what still needs to be addressed, and concludes with constructive ideas for U.S. policy moving forward.
-To read the report, click here.
+Click here to read the report.

 Other CDA Publications

-9 Ways for US to Talk to Cuba and for Cuba to Talk to US How can we break the fifty year old diplomatic deadlock between the United States and Cuba?
+How can we break the fifty year old diplomatic deadlock between the United States and Cuba?
 The CDA identifies nine critical areas where Washington and Havana can work together, and build relationships of confidence and trust, by solving problems in both countries’ national interests.
 We recruited a team of scholars and experts to offer their ideas for cooperation in military affairs, migration, energy, trade, academic exchange and other fields which could then produce the progress that has eluded our diplomats for five decades.
-To read the report, click here.
+Click here to read the report.
 You can listen to a conference call with some of the book’s authors.

 Expectations for Change and the Challenges of Governance: The First Year of President Mauricio Funes

 Our report on the first year of the Funes administration was published in September 2010, and we are offering an electronic version of the printed report in English and Spanish (“Las expectativas para el cambio y los retos de la gobernabilidad: El primer año del presidente Mauricio funes“).
-We are also providing expanded access to our notes and interviews in the version available here.
+We are also providing expanded access to our notes and interviews in this version.